Validation of airborne and satellite altimetry data by Arctic Truck citizen science

 Keywords:Satellite Validation, Altimetry, CryoSat-2, Operation IceBridge, Citizen science

-The elevation of ice sheets response dynamically to climate change and satellite altimetry is the preferred tool for evaluating the ice sheet-wide changes.
-In-situ validation are needed to ensure the quality of the observed elevation changes, but the coast is most often the limiting factor for the amount of in-situ data available.
-As more and more tourists are accessing the ice sheets, citizen science might provide the needed in-situ data in an environmental and cost-efficient way.
-Here, we investigate opportunistic kinematic-GPS profiles across the Greenland ice sheet, collected the American-Icelandic Expedition on the Greenlandic icecap 2018.
-First, the collected GPS-data are tested against widely used NASA Operation IceBridge airborne lidar-scannings, and shows good agreement, with an accuracy of 11 cm.
-The main difference is attributed to changes in the compaction of the snow as encountered while driving, as well as changing tire pressures.
-The kinematic-GPS data is then used for satellite validation by inter-comparing it with data from ESA's CryoSat-2 mission.
-Here, a bias in the two records of 89 cm is observed, with the Cryosat-2 observation originating from the subsurface of the ice sheet.
-This points to surface penetration of Ku-band radar on the Greenland ice sheet, and the observed magnitude is in accordance with the literature.
-Finally, we assess the long-term durability of citizen science kinematic-GPS data, when compared to a profile obtained in 2005 near Kangerlussuaq, West Greenland.
-Here, the records show an average ice elevation decreased of 9 meters and with peaks at 25.7 meters.
-This result show how kinematic-GPS data can be used to see the full impact of climate change by repeat measurements.
-Thereby are citizen science kinematic-GPS data shown to be a highly versatile approach to acquire high-resolution validation data for satellite altimetry, with the added benefit of potentially direct sampling properties of the surface and firn, when applying traditional airborne platforms.
-Thereby linking up with citizen-science expeditions is truly a beneficial way of providing cost-efficient satellite validations and may also have a societal impact by involving more in the climate monitoring of ice sheets.
+The elevation of ice sheets changes due to climate change, and satellite altimetry is the preferred tool for measuring ice sheet-wide height changes.
+In situ validation is needed to ensure the quality of the observed elevation changes, but the cost often limits the amount of in situ data which can be collected.
+As more tourists are accessing the ice sheets, citizen science might provide in situ data in an environmentally friendly and cost-efficient way.
+Here, we investigate the opportunistic kinematic global positioning system (GPS) profiles across the Greenland ice sheet, collected by the American-Icelandic expedition on the Greenlandic icecap 2018.
+The collected GPS data are in good agreement with the widely used NASA’s Operation IceBridge Airborne LiDAR data measured within ± 10 days, with an average difference of 10.7 cm ± 11.7 cm.
+The main difference is attributed to changes in the compaction of the snow while driving and changes in the tires’ pressure.
+The kinematic GPS data are then compared with data from the European Space Agency’s CryoSat-2 mission.
+Here, an average bias of 92.3 cm ± 65.7 cm in the two records is observed between the spring CryoSat-2 and the truck GPS data obtained largely in the dry-snow zone.
+This suggests that the surface penetration of Ku-band radar on the Greenland ice sheet and the observed magnitude are consistent with the literature.
+Finally, we compared the 2018 GPS data to a profile obtained in 2005 near Kangerlussuaq, West Greenland.
+Here, the records show an average ice-elevation decrease of 9 m, with peaks at 26 m.
+These results show that the citizen science kinematic GPS data can provide high-resolution data necessary for the validation of satellite altimetry, with the added benefit of potential direct sampling properties of the surface and firn.
+Linking up with citizen-science expeditions is a beneficial way of providing cost-effective satellite validations and may also have a societal impact by involving more people in the climate monitoring of ice sheets.

 ACS Team & MSSL Team.
 2015: CryoSat ground segment, instrument processing facility – L2 products format specification (L2-FMT).
 Baseline C version.
 Advanced Computer Systems, Doc.
 No.: CS-RS-ACS-GS-5123, 98 pp. https://earth.esa.int/web/guest/missions/cryosat/ipf-baseline/-/article/cryosat-ground-segment-instrument-processing-facility-l2-l2-products-format-specification-l2-fmt-6636